3ytasarim/RockDrillAgora/replit.md

 # Overview

-This is a full-stack e-commerce application for industrial spare parts, specifically hydraulic rock drill and drill rig components.
+This is a full-stack catalog website for industrial spare parts, specifically hydraulic rock drill and drill rig components.
 The application allows users to browse, search, and filter spare parts for various industrial equipment brands (Atlas Copco, Epiroc, Jumbo, Furukawa, etc.).
-It includes an admin panel for managing products and categories.
+It features a "Request Quote" system (no e-commerce checkout) and includes an admin panel for managing products and categories.

 The stack consists of:
-- **Frontend**: React with TypeScript, Vite build tool, Wouter for routing
+- **Frontend**: React with TypeScript, Vite build tool, Wouter for routing, Framer Motion for animations
 - **Backend**: Express.js with TypeScript
 - **Database**: PostgreSQL with Drizzle ORM
 - **UI Components**: Radix UI primitives with shadcn/ui styling and Tailwind CSS
+- **Brand Colors**: Orange #ed582e (hsl(13 84% 55%)) and Blue #1856a3 (hsl(213 74% 37%))

 # User Preferences